-Barcaloungers, toilet bowls, rubber boots, pieces of fishing net, truck tires, industrial tubing, milk crates, vinyl siding, and thousands and thousands of cigarette butts—these are but some of the items found during Massachusetts COASTSWEEP cleanups.
+Barcaloungers, toilet bowls, rubber boots, pieces of fishing net, truck tires, industrial tubing, milk crates, vinyl siding, and thousands and thousands of cigarette butts are but some of the items found during Massachusetts COASTSWEEP cleanups.

 For a full list of all of the information available on the COASTSWEEP website, see Overview and Index.

-Top 10 Debris Items for 2016
+Top 10 for 2017

 For more information about marine debris and how you can help, listen to this COASTSWEEP Podcast, Interview with CZM's Robin Lacey, on the WUMB Commonwealth Journal (9/16/12).